 The EU Member States with the highest number of car occupant fatalities are France, Italy, Germany, and Poland.
-Both France and Italy show a less pronounced decline than the EU average, while in Germany and Poland the trend is better than average.
+Both France and Italy show a less pronounced decline than the EU average, while in Germany and Poland the trend is slightly better than average.
 The number of car occupant fatalities decreased by more than half in Greece and Estonia.
+There is an increase in the number of car occupant fatalities in the Netherlands in 2020.

-Figure 2.
-Percentage change in the number of fatalities among car occupants per country in the EU27 (2017-2019 and 2009-2011).
+Figure 4.
+Percentage change in the number of fatalities among car occupants per country in the EU27 (2018-2020 and 2010-2012).
 Source: CARE